SugarDarius/anzen/README.md

 ## Credits

-Thanks to [@t3-oss/env-core](https://github.com/t3-oss/t3-env) for opening the implementation of `StandardSchemaDictionary` 🙏🏻
+- Thanks to [@t3-oss/env-core](https://github.com/t3-oss/t3-env) for opening the implementation of `StandardSchemaDictionary` 🙏🏻
+- Thanks to [frimousse](https://github.com/liveblocks/frimousse) for opening the release & publish workflow 🙏🏻

 ## License